ThiagoVSouza/poc/oracle/README.md

 - I am not doing any authentication of those nodes (in order to deliver it fast I removed this part)
 - it simulates a full blockchain. all data is stored in a blockchain format (new hash = md5(current_content + previous_hash)).
 - I am not using a database to store information.
 I am creating files with a JSON format to simulate a database.
+- The code is just functions with no classes or libraries. (the code is also not pretty but the point is that it works).
 - Main files in this folder:

 ```